 We are continuing to improve our facilities in line with enhancing our capability in key areas of the business.
 We opened a brand new Powertrain Test facility which is located on the main site at Longbridge in 2011.
 This facility includes four new Engine Test Cells (with provision for a further two in future) together with transmission test rigs, workshops and inspection areas.
 We also opened a new Vehicle Engineering Workshop at the end of last year and that is located on the main site as well.
 This has doubled our workshop capacity and provides the capability for off-line prototype build (which is being used for the first time to build MG3 EU prototypes).

 We will be commencing a programme to improve the UK Design Centre in the second half of this year.
-This project will see the UK Design Centre double in size allowing increased clay modeling capacity whilst also incorporating a new 3D Visualisation suite, showroom and Five-Axis CNC milling facility.
+This project will see the UK Design Centre double in size allowing increased clay modeling capacity whilst also incorporating a new 3D Visualisation Suite, a second Design Studio and Five-Axis CNC milling facility.
 The total investment in these facility projects in 2011/2 is over £2m and demonstrates SAIC Motor’s continuing commitment to the development of the UK Technical Centre.

 Our major focus over the last two years has been to develop and build our engineering capability in terms of facility, tools, processes and, most importantly, people.
 SMTC UK has recruited a number of key new staff as part of this process including Powertrain Executive Director, Paul McNamara, who was formerly Managing Director of Ricardo UK and one of the men responsible for the development of the McLaren MP12-4C’s V8 engine, and UK Design Director, Martin Uhlarik.
 2012 is also the first year of our new Graduate Recruitment Programme with six UK graduates set to join us in September.
 All in all, SMTC UK’s headcount will have increased by around 30 employees during the course of this year.